Einstein solvmanifolds as submanifolds of symmetric spaces: Isomorphically embedding Einstein solvmanifolds

 \subsection{Strategy}

 We begin with an outline of the proof of Theorem \ref{thm: main general theorem}.
-The first step is to reduce the problem to studying what happens on the nilradical.
-Step 2 will be to solve the problem in the special case that there exists a faithful representation which simply rescales the metric on each eigenspace.
-On the nilradical, our strategy is to use induction on the number of eigenvalues of $D$.
-Finally, the last step will be to reduce to this special case.
+Step 1 is to control the metric on the nilradical, obtaining a representation which keeps the eigenspaces of $D$ orthogonal and simply rescales the inner product on each eigenspace.
+Step 2 is to modify the representation so as to obtain the same scaling on all eigenspaces of the nilradical simultaneously.
+Step 3 is to modify the representation so that it scales the inner product on the complementary subalgebra $\mathfrak a$ by the same factor, while keeping $\mathfrak a$ orthogonal to $\mathfrak n$.